 You will be able to press all sizes of t-shirt with this machine.
 From S to XXL.
-So long as your transfer is less than 15″ x 15″ it will fit.
-There are cheap bulk lots of t-shirts for sale on Amazon.
+So long as your transfer is less than 15″ x 15″ it will fit (and you can actually just press transfers in stages if it was bigger).

 What Transfers Can I Use?